fengalin/raspdac-on-osmc/README.md

 **Search**
 2. Enter **LCDproc**
-3. Select **Services - XBMC LCDproc**, then **install** The LCD display should show "XBMC running..." and the time and date.
+3. Select **Services - XBMC LCDproc**, then **install**

+The LCD display should show "XBMC running..." and the time and date.
+See [Modify how things are displayed](#conf_display) if you want to change this message.

 ## <a name='ir_receiver'></a>Configure an Infrared Remote Control